-We will now set up the Docker volumes that will be mounted to the NFS Server and serve as data and metadata storage for Zenko CloudServer.
-These two commands have to be replicated on all machines:
+Set up the Docker volumes to be mounted to the NFS server for CloudServer's data and metadata storage.
+The following commands must be replicated on all machines:

-There is no need to ""docker exec" these volumes to mount them: the Docker Swarm manager will do it when the Docker service will be started.
+There is no need to docker exec these volumes to mount them: the Docker Swarm manager does this when the Docker service is started.